Oahu Dream Weddings Tips & Advice

 Using your own transportation:

-- Please consult your contract schedule for the suggested departure time.
+- Please consult your contract schedule for our suggested departure time.

 - While this is very rare, please have your mobile phone available just in case we have to make a last minute location change given a traffic event, inclement weather, or a unanticipated circumstance at the location.
 FYI: If you have a non-USA number, we cannot contact you.

-- If at Waialae/Kahala, parking can be tight after 10 am, and unavailable on weekends and holidays.
-We suggest you take a tax, Uber, Lyft, or use our transportation.
+- If parking at Waialae Beach Park for a Kahala Beach ceremony, parking can be tight after 10 am, and is unavailable on weekends and holidays.
+We suggest you take a tax, Uber, or Lyft.
+It's just a couple miles from Waikiki.

-- There is no place where any car is "safe" on your stay in Hawaii.
+- There is no place on Oahu where a car is "safe" from theft.
 Never leave valuables in your car, even for a few minutes!
 Always remove items which cannot be replaced easily.

 Uber, Lyft, or taxi service: